BrockDSL/Feature-Layers-in-ArcGIS-Online/README.md

 7. Next, click the 3 dots beside **Fields list** and click **Delete**.
 8. Then, click **+ Content** and select **Text**.
 9. Enter the code **{Description}** to insert the **Description** field from the table.
 Click OK.
 The result shows the description BELOW the image.
-10. From the configure pop-up panel, drag and drop the description content above the "attachment" content.
+10. From the configure pop-up panel, drag and drop the description content above the **attachment** content.

 ![image](https://user-images.githubusercontent.com/45638590/176008768-017eda8a-e4a6-4673-91b1-6b32f688614e.png)